redoste/redoste.xyz/content/posts/20230430-FCSC-2023-Video-Games-Awards.md

 - FCSC 2023
 ---

-> **NOTE** : This is the version of the write-up that was sent to the FCSC organizers as part of the selection for the ECSC.
-I was in a rush for the deadline and I'm not completely satisfied with it : it goes too straight to the point and lacks a lot of details.
->
-> I will try to complete it in the future, if I have the motivation to do so and don't forget about it (i.e. this is not guaranteed *at all*).

 # I - Intro

 *Video Games Awards* or *VGA*[^1] consists of a floppy image that can be booted with a virtualization or emulation software.